xiaoxianyu-office/mm/skills/mechanics/removehelditem.md

 ## Description
-Removes the given amount from the target player's held item.
+Removes the given amount from the casting player's held item.

+> **This is a no-target mechanic, and the affected entity will always be the caster**

 ## Attributes
 | Attribute | Aliases   | Description                                                          | Default |